 4-5 cloves garlic, minced

-1 inch cube ginger, minced
+1-inch cube of ginger, minced

 1 tbsp.
 Rashmi’s Blend